 - Use this trade secret of frugality.

-- Get inspired by these extreme frugality stories.
+- Get inspired by these extreme frugality tips and extreme frugality stories.